MITT and APA frequently asked questions

 The MITT should be updated if there is a change to a transaction, such as a change in method, PLI, or tested party.
 The MITT should also be updated if the amount reported for a new transaction, or the change in the amount reported for a recurring transaction, is greater than the last agreed upon permanent materiality threshold.

 Yes.
-These transactions have the potential to be transfer pricing and foreign tax credit issues see CCA 201349015 “Treatment Under Sections 482 and 901 of Transactions with Foreign Branches or Disregarded Entities”.
+These transactions have the potential to be transfer pricing and foreign tax credit issues see CCA 201349015 PDF “Treatment Under Sections 482 and 901 of Transactions with Foreign Branches or Disregarded Entities”.
 These related party transactions are not required to be disclosed on a Schedule M per Form 8858 instructions, but the IRS would like to see these transactions listed on the MITT for risk assessment purposes.
 Include the transfer pricing policy, method, PLI, etc. and reference to any transfer pricing study completed for the foreign jurisdiction if one was not completed for the US.

 Yes.
 An attachment to the MITT with a short explanation as to why the transaction no longer exists or has been replaced would be helpful and may avoid a request for additional information.